vgurianov/srt/docs/index.md

 It is output data to print

 2.5. mms.graths module
-It is output data to graphics
+It is output data in plot forms

 ## 3. Experiments